 EFFECTIVE FALL 2013 ADMISSION: PRE-BIOLOGY MAJOR

-Policy: Students will not be able to declare a Biology major until they have achieved a combined C+ average or better in their first two required Biology lecture courses at SUNY Geneseo.
+Policy: Students will not be able to declare a Biology or Biochemistry major until they have achieved a combined C+ average or better in their first two required Biology lecture courses at SUNY Geneseo.
 Required lecture courses are:

 - BIOL 117